JonFromNYC/Amazon-inventory-system-clone/README.md

-# Bamazon
+# Amazon Inventory System Clone
-"Bamazon" is an Amazon-like store front using Node.js &amp; MySQL through a command line interface.
-The customer types in the item and quantity they want to complete a transaction.
+This is an Amazon-like inventory management system using Node.js &amp; MySQL through a command line interface.
+The client types in the item and quantity they want to complete a transaction.

 ## Requirements for this program
 ___